 So you couldn’t make it to our first How To Make It event last month.
 No more worries.
 Here is a video of our panelists Tina, Ana, Jeff and Nickey sharing their design and business experience.
 They discuss everything from expanding your staff and to picking a name for your brand.

 More events coming soon, on everything from branding to green design.
 Leave a comment if you have a suggestion for a future topic!

 My name is Bella and I’m a personal style blogger.
 But I’m not just about fashion.
+I have no interest in acquiring the newest “it” bag, or latest designer bauble.
 What I am interested in is expressing myself in my dress and doing it in an original and sustainable way.
 I prefer to “shop secondhand first,” and haven’t met a yard sale I didn’t like.
 I avoid “fast fashion” and anything that comes out of a sweatshop.
 Recently someone asked if that limited me, but I don’t think shopping sustainably limits my style; I think it helps me explore it.

 Recently, I planned a big move.
 I packed up my worldly possessions, and flew from my hometown of Sacramento, California to Seattle, Washington.
 I plan to seek my fortune there, and could only take so much in my 2 suitcases coming with me.
 One of the essentials brought was my charming felted wool clutch.
 This handcrafted woolly embroidered clutch was the perfect addition to my travel bag.
 Charming and full of color, this pouch functioned as a wallet, holding my essentials.
 I loved how cheerful it looked peeking out of my bag- the bright embroidered circles reminding me that everything is connected, and that what comes around, goes around.
 Since my wardrobe for the time being is limited to just a few things in my suitcases, each piece becomes necessary to have more than one function.